sureshkannan19/apache-spark-with-java/README.md

 * **SparkSql - DataFrame API** : a distributed collection of data organized into named columns, resembling a table in a relational database.
 * **Real-time analytics**: Spark is effective when compared to Hadoop

-* Detailed explanation on Hadoop MapReduce Vs Spark (link to integrate.io ): https://www.integrate.io/blog/apache-spark-vs-hadoop-mapreduce/
+* Detailed explanation on Hadoop MapReduce Vs Spark (link to integrate.io ): <a href="https://www.integrate.io/blog/apache-spark-vs-hadoop-mapreduce/">Spark Vs Hadoop</a>
 <hr style="border: 3px solid;">

 ## Hadoop role in Spark: